clearviction-devs/clearviction-wa/.github/pull_request_template.md

 - [ ] My changes generate no new warnings in the console
 - [ ] There are no new linting errors/problems in my code
 - [ ] I have added tests that prove my fix is effective or that my feature works (if applicable)
+- [ ] I have filled out the new 3rd party dependency checklist (if applicable)
 - [ ] I have filled this PR out fully, and cleaned up any extraneous items so that it is clear and easy to understand